puerco/lab/release-notes/final.md

 You can find more information about how to restrict container system calls with seccomp in the new [documentation page on Kubernetes.io][seccomp-docs]

 [seccomp-docs]: https://kubernetes.io/docs/tutorials/clusters/seccomp/

+### Production images moved to community control

+As of Kuberenetes v1.19, Kubernetes container images are stored on a community-controlled storage bucket, located at `{asia,eu,us}.gcr.io/k8s-artifacts-prod`.
+The `k8s.gcr.io` vanity domain has been updated to this new bucket.
+This brings production artefacts under community control.

 ### KubeSchedulerConfiguration graduates to Beta